adrinjalali/clue-hackathon/README.md

     pipeline.fit(X, Y)

 `Y` being the output for only one symptom.
+The actual code is found in [pipeline.py](src/pipeline.py) file.

 ## Results
-What we get out of it.
+We compared and submitted a few models in our evaluations.
+At the end, the best performing model was a `LASSO` and a grid search on its `alpha` parameter.
+Other evaluated models include:
+ - Linear Regression
+ - Decision Trees with a grid search on its depth and max number of used input features
+ - Random Forests
+ - Support Vector Machines with an RBF kernel and grid search on the `gamma` parameter of the kernel and the `C` of the optimization problem (computation was too expensive and never finished in time)

 ## Potential Future Work
 - GP iterative learning